Hyperbaric oxygen therapy for a neurologically devastated child: whose decision is it? | Canada Hyperbarics Skip to main content

 What They Found

-The study found that the question of who makes treatment decisions for neurologically devastated children remains an ongoing and unresolved controversy in pediatric ethics.
+The study found that the question of who makes treatment decisions for neurologically devastated children remains an ongoing and unresolved controversy in paediatric ethics.
 It emphasized that children lack the maturity for medical choices, necessitating decisions made on their behalf, but the standard and decision-maker remain unclear.

 Canadian Relevance